p2-inc/phasetwo-docs/docs/service-agreement.md

 title: Phase Two SaaS Service Agreement
 ---

-_Service Agreement Last updated: October 24, 2023_
+_Service Agreement Last updated: June 6, 2024_

 This SaaS Service Agreement governs your use of the software-as-a-service solution identified below (the "Service").
 "We" or "us" or "our" means Phase Two, Inc., a Washington corporation, with offices located at 140 Lakeside Avenue, Suite A49, Seattle, Washington 98122.